Skip to contents

 4. Generate similarity matrices for each data source

-We consider the two gene expression variables in Data1 to contain information from one broader gene expression source and the two methylation variables in Data2 to contain information from a broader methylation source.
+We consider the two gene expression features in Data1 to contain information from one broader gene expression source and the two methylation features in Data2 to contain information from a broader methylation source.

 The next step is to determine, for each of the sources we have, how similar all of our patients are to each other.